 All course instruction and discussion take place in English; all course materials are provided in English.
 Simultaneous interpretation is not available during the course.

-The registration fee includes admission solely for the participant to:
+The registration fee for the 2016 course is 2500 EUR, which includes admission for the participant to:

 Print and electronic reference materials will be provided to INLE participants.